hencou/esphome-remeha-can/README.md

 See the [ESPhome example file](esphome-example.yaml).

-At the moment, the setting `log_frames` should be set to `True`, otherwise the component doesn't do anything useful.
+The component provides about 300 sensors (numerical and textual).
+Since most ESP32s have a limited amount of RAM, each sensor that you want to expose needs to be enabled explicitly, by configuring it in either the `sensor` or `text_sensor` block of the ESPhome YAML file.

+It's difficult to say how many sensors will fit in RAM, but I personally track about 70 sensors, which runs fine on an ESP32-C3 with 320K of RAM.
+If it doesn't fit, the ESP32 will run out of RAM at startup and crash.

+Note that, as said, this component is—at the moment—completely passive.
+It doesn't request any sensor values itself and depends on other devices on the bus (the boiler, heat pump or thermostat) to request and/or publish certain data points.
+Therefore it may take some time for all of the configured sensors to receive a value, if at all: some sensor values will probably only be published on the bus when explicitly requested.
+This also depends on the operating mode of the system: when idle, it doesn't publish a lot of interesting data.

+## Logging frames

 Using `log_frames` will dump all CAN frames as INFO log messages to the serial console.
 You can use the parser provided by [this project](https://github.com/robertklep/remeha-canopen-parser) to parse the data logged by the device.

 A Python script `log-to-frame.py` is included to convert the log format to the format required by the parser:
 ```